The four most common causes of conflict in relationships

 June 5, 2014

 I'm not talking about the constructive kind here.
 It's always nice to know when you've got crap in your teeth, or your clothes are all wrinkled.
 It's even great to have people in your social network that can point out more meaningful flaws, like smelly breath or how you're way too touchy-feely when you've been drinking.
-This is more about the demeaning kind.
+Criticism here, though, is more about the demeaning kind.
 The kind that John Gottman outlines as a massive predictor of break-ups (this guy's insight into couples gets him a bunch of free publicity on this site).
 It's the kind that makes you feel small and bruised.
 Maybe it's done off-hand, with words, or even with an expression.
 We even need to be careful when being constructive.
 If it's construed in a negative way, chances are it's just adding wood to a fire.

-Finally, we have the pet peeve (although a specific kind).
-Yep, it's a scientific thing, too.
-In fact another psychologist by the name of Michael Cunningham really developed this idea, with the flowery term 'social allergens'.
+Finally, we have the pet peeve.
+Another psychologist by the name of Michael Cunningham developed this idea, with the flowery term 'social allergens'.
 Basically, these are things that don't really bother you at first perhaps.
-Maybe it's the way your mate always burps after downing a cola.
+Maybe it's the way your mate always burps after downing a soft drink.
 Or maybe it's that 'touchy-feely when drunk' thing from earlier.
 Over time, the more you're exposed to it, the more it starts to bother you.
 In psychological terms the more 'sensitive' to it you become.
 Finally, it becomes all too much and a conflict begins.
-These can be interesting, because they can really trigger further conflicts based on the stuff above, the 'touchy-feely' thing, may cause you to criticise them about how often they do it.
+These can be interesting, because they can really trigger further conflicts based on other causes of conflict.
 You might even tell them to stop.
-They might take that as an illegitimate demand.
+They might take that as an illegitimate demand or a criticism.
+You might rebuff them.
 All of a sudden, you have this all-out-brawl.
-It's the kind of thing that can end friendships, estrange family members and break-up couples.Now you've read through them, I'm sure you can see why they're considered to be the four most common causes of relationship conflict.
-It's probably pretty easy to identify these kinds of problems in your relationships, just thinking back.
-Many of the fights you've had with friends and family probably stemmed from here, statistically speaking.
-So avoid 'em.
-Too late to avoid a conflict?
-Check out our article on the best way to handle it.
-While you're mastering that, check out our article on the five ways men and women mess up talking to each other, for more tips on what to avoid!
-Until next time, at The Dirt Psychology!
-Thumbnail image courtesy of Pat Gaines (Flickr)
+It's the kind of thing that can end friendships, estrange family members and break-up couples.